Law enforcement in the United Kingdom: Fixated Threat Assessment Centre

 In the United Kingdom, the Fixated Threat Assessment Centre is a joint police/mental health unit set up in October 2006 by the Home Office, the Department of Health and Metropolitan Police Service to identify and address those individuals considered to pose a threat to VIPs or the Royal Family.

 They may then be referred to local health services for further assessment and potential involuntary commitment.
-In some cases, they may be detained by police under the section 136 powers of the Mental Health Act 1983 prior to referral.
+In some cases, they may be detained by police under the section 136 powers of the Mental Health Act 1983 before referral.